YinJC/uk-tex-faq/FAQ-citeURL.md

----
-layout: page
-title: URLs in BibTeX bibliographies
+# URLs in BibTeX bibliographies
----

 There is no citation type for URLs, _per se_, in the standard BibTeX styles, though Oren Patashnik (the author of